-Fishermen, crabbers, longliners, fish processors, factory trawlers, gill netters, seiners, draggers, deckhands and other commercial maritime workers, often called seamen, take on a high risk for injury on the job including loss of limbs or drownings due to sinking accidents.
-If you are struggling with an injury from a maritime accident, it can be difficult to obtain the right medical treatment and fight for the benefits you deserve.
+Fishermen, crabbers, longliners, fish processors, factory trawlers, gill netters, seiners, draggers, deckhands and other commercial maritime workers, often called seamen, take on a high risk for injury on the job.
+Serious maritime accidents may involve loss of limbs, maritime assault injury, drowning due to ship sinkings and wrongful death.
+If you are struggling with an injury or lost a loved one in a wrongful death from a maritime accident, it can be difficult to get medical treatment or to grieve while fighting to recover damages.
 You should not be left suffering because of injuries caused by your employer; we are dedicated to seeking justice on your behalf through tough negotiations and a maritime injury lawsuit if necessary.

-The dedicated maritime injury attorneys at Tario & Associates, P.S. are here to make maritime laws work for you in Washington State, Alaska, California and Oregon.
+The experienced maritime injury attorneys and offshore wrongful death attorneys at Tario & Associates, P.S. are here to make maritime laws work for you in Washington State, Alaska, California and Oregon.
 We provide FREE case evaluations, home and hospital visits and no attorney fees unless you recover damages.
-Do not delay; contact us today!
+Do not delay; contact the best vessel sinkings lawyer Mount Vernon has today!
 There is a statute of limitations on filing your injury claim.

 The Jones Act is federal legislation that protects seamen, crew members and other workers injured at sea.
 If you or a loved was injured while working at or by the sea, you may be entitled to recover damages under the Jones Act.
 Damages may include compensation for pain and suffering, lost wages, lost earning capacity, loss of enjoyment of life and medical expenses.